NicholasMoser/BinaryHero/README.md

 The idea of the game is that there are many paths in your file system you can explore.
 Users may also create their own groups of files to create unique repeatable dungeons that others can play.
 New file types and more advanced RPG mechanics would be added over time.

+The end-game can be found in your Windows folder (e.g. C:/Windows).
+Encounters in this folder will be **much** harder and harsher.

 ## Ideas